kabirvirk51/mars-tank-prototype/README.md

 ### PCB Addition

 To optimize space within the tank, a custom-designed PCB using Autodesk Eagle was created to replace the breadboard circuit connecting the ultrasonic sensors and motors.
 This transition enhances efficiency and allows the breadboard to be used for prototyping other circuits with different sensors.
-Within a remarkable two-week timeframe, I was able to design, solder, print, and implement the board, all while learning the entire process through a Udemy course.
-This accomplishment showcases my dedication and rapid learning skills in the field of electronics and PCB design.

 ![Updated Design with PCB Board](https://user-images.githubusercontent.com/55263663/113646131-0b331280-963d-11eb-8094-8f6ab8cfa5e2.jpg)
 ![IMG_0808](https://user-images.githubusercontent.com/55263663/109580868-2fd12300-7ab0-11eb-835c-0d006bbe778e.jpg)